Highlights on Ozone and UV activities 2017-2022

 The international Comparison campaign of Dobson of Spectrophotometers (IC/BUA-19) of the WMO/GAW Region III took place in Villa Ortuzar Observatory, Argentina between 4 –22 March 2019.
 The intercomparison was organized by the WMO Secretariat, the Argentina’s National Meteorological Service (SMN), the USA National Oceanic and Atmospheric Administration’s Global Monitoring Division (NOAA GMD), and the University of Colorado’s Cooperative Institute for Environmental Research (CIRES).
 Participants included instruments and operators from: Argentina, Brazil (Dobson #093 from Natal and Dobson #114 from Cachoeira Paulista – São Paulo (both supported by the Brazilian Space Agency), Cuba, Mexico, Peru, Uruguay and NOAA’s traveling standard instrument.
 The primary purpose of the event was to check and harmonize calibrations and perform maintenance of Dobson spectrophotometers operated within region III of the WMO, as well as two instruments from region IV which also took part in the intercomparison campaign.
 Overall, twelve Dobson instruments participated in the intercomparison campaign: D065 (the World Secondary Standard instrument), D067, D070, D087, D093, D097, D098, D099, D114, D131, D133, D134.
 All eleven Dobson Spectrophotometers from six different monitoring and research institutions in Latin America were inspected, serviced and calibrated, as necessary, so that the data obtained at the measurement sites will be standardized, and be comparable locally and globally.
 The Regional Dobson Standard for South America was calibrated against the Word Secondary Standard stationed in Boulder, Colorado, USA.
 Instructions on the operation and routine maintenance of the instruments were provided to participants along with the final intercomparison to ensure that calibrations and repairs are correct and sufficient to bring instruments within an error of one percent.
 The relative uncertainty of each Dobson was also estimated.
 This event is part of WMO/GAW quality control requirements for monitoring atmospheric total ozone and assures the quality of total ozone data sets.
 In addition to the instruments participating in the Dobson intercomparison, the regional Brewer ozone spectrophotometer, and Pandora spectrometers owned by NASA conducted measurements at Villa Ortúzar during this period.
 Special Umkehr observations on the zenith sky were made by all participating instruments in the morning of 21 March 2019 to create a reliable data set for verification of different technologies used for processing these observations.

-Detailed report (GAW Report 267) with results from the campaign is in preparation.
+Detailed report (GAW Report 267) with results from the campaign is available in WMO electronic library.

 2017 XII Regional intercomparison of the Brewer Calibration Center for Europe (RBCC-E)